tarwn/lessthandot-hugo/blogs/content/posts/2011-05-12-sql-server-dba-tips-sql-server-built-in-dr-ha.md

 **What are the choices in HA?**

 High Availability (HA) brings a new element to the concept of recovery.
 The allowance is again dictated by the business.
 This is more of a decision on the needs of implementing any HA solution however.
 It is very uncommon to find a business with a data loss allowance that can be met with log shipping.
 True HA requires an automated and nearly real-time fail safe mechanism allowing for clients to “always” have data availability.
 Log shipping does not provide this.
-Even if setup schedules for log shipping are down to 3 or 4 minutes and SSIS or some other custom solution is put in place to automatically fail an instance over; Log Shipping has a greater chance for data loss than other HA solutions, minutes of downtime to make the change and in most cases, it’s not fully available for automated failovers.
+Even if setup schedules for log shipping are down to 3 or 4 minutes and SSIS or some other custom solution is put in place to automatically fail an instance over; Log Shipping has a greater chance for data loss than other HA solutions, minutes of downtime to make the change and in most cases, it's not fully available for automated failovers.
 If Log Shipping is mentioned in HA planning in your environment, definitely question how effective it will be.

 So why then is Log Shipping listed here, “[High Availability Solutions Overview][3]”?
 Truly, it should not be in the case of a true HA definition of always having data available.
 This requires an automated solution for failing over to the secondary sources in the event of a disaster.
 The tip in evaluating options secondary to the topic of this post is; consider the concept of HA being an automated failover process.